SolemmaLLC/ClimateStudioDocs/docs/addLuminaires.rst

    :width: 900px
    :align: center

-To add a new luminaire to the scene, left-clink on the *Add Luminaire* icon.
+To add a new luminaire to the scene, left-click on the *Add Luminaire* icon.
 The resulting dialogue panel allows the user to browse through a series of IES files that come with ClimateStudio.
 An IES file is a manufacturer-supplied text file that provides the luminous intensity distribution of actual lighting products on a spherical grid.
 This data is usually displayed either three dimensionally as a photometric web or in horizontal and vertical sections.
 Most lighting manufacturers provide IES files of their products on their web sites.
 If you are experiencing difficulties locating an IES file for a specific product, try the `IES library.`_

 .. _IES library.: https://ieslibrary.com/en/home